google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 Now, what if I want to speculatively pre-load some media content without knowing which piece of media user will eventually pick.
-If user is on a web page that contains 10 videos, we probably have enough memory to fetch 1 segment file from each but we should definitely not create 10 hidden video elements and 10 `MediaSource` objects and start feeding that data.
+If user is on a web page that contains 10 videos, we probably have enough memory to fetch one segment file from each but we should definitely not create 10 hidden video elements and 10 `MediaSource` objects and start feeding that data.

 The 2-parts example below shows you how to pre-cache multiple first segments of video using the powerful and easy-to-use Cache API.
 Note that something similar